-According to the BGIS maps in Appendix D, the site does fall within a CBA 1, as well as a degraded area and (incorrectly positioned on the BGIS map) an ESA.
+According to the BGIS maps in Appendix D, the site does fall within a CBA 1, as well as a degraded area.
+The development footprint for Visserspan Solar PV Facility - Project 2 and is located within a rural area (property is zoned 'Agricultural').
 The botanical specialists' opinion after ground-truthing the BGIS maps differs with the CBA and ESA classification.